hyperledger/fabric-sdk-node/CONTRIBUTING.md

 - [Nyc](https://www.npmjs.com/package/nyc) for code coverage reports

 It is expected that new code deliveries come with unit tests that:
-- are isolated - all unit tests should be capable of being run indiviually as well as in the suite(s)
+- are isolated - all unit tests should be capable of being run individually as well as in the suite(s)
 - are meaningful - all unit tests should test the code intention, and validate with assertions
 - test golden path and failure path
 - provide 100% line coverage